-Even if you have gone past the 28 day grace period there are still some options left to be able to be able to stay in Australia.
+Even if you have gone past the 28-day grace period there are still some options left to be able to stay in Australia.

 If you become an “unlawful non-citizen” or illegal in Australia, meaning you are overstaying your Australian visa, you do have the option of applying for a Bridging visa E whilst the Immigration Department finalises your immigration matter, which would allow you to make the necessary arrangements for your departure or find out your eligibility for applying for a different visa onshore.

 A Bridging visa can also be applied for allowing you to stay legally in Australia short term until your immigration matter is finalised.
 At this point only the bridging visa E will be possible but note that if you are granted the visa to buy yourself time once you have to leave, as this visa is only temporary, you will be subject to a 3-year ban from entering Australia.

 If you would like to discuss your eligibility for a bridging visa book a consultation.